New York Helicopter Tour: Costs, Experiences & Best Offers

 Overview of providers and prices for a helicopter tour over New York

 Let’s start right away with the most important question: how much does a helicopter ride over New York cost?

-It starts from the equivalent of around 200 euros for a short flight with several passengers.
-For longer or private sightseeing flights you’ll pay between 500 and 1,500 euros.
+The prices start at about 200 dollars for a short flight with several passengers.
+For longer or private sightseeing flights you’ll pay between 550 and 1,700 dollars.

 When you’re on the search for a helicopter ride over New York, you’ll quickly find that there are countless offers that often look very similar at first glance.